nextapps-de/flexsearch/README.md

 - You can import language packs by `dist/module/lang/*` when using ESM and by `const EnglishPreset = require("flexsearch/lang/en");` when using CommonJS (Node.js)
 - The method `index.append()` is now deprecated and will be removed in the near future, because it isn't consistent and leads into unexpected behavior when not used properly.
 You should only use `index.add()` to push contents to the index.
 - Using the `async` variants like `.searchAsync` is now deprecated (but still works), asynchronous responses will always return from Worker-Index and from Persistent-Index, everything else will return a non-promised result.
 Having both types of methods looks like the developers can choose between them, but they can't.
+- Any of your exports from versions below v0.8 are not compatible to import into v0.8

 ## Not finished yet